alex-galey/strapi/docs/3.x.x/advanced/middlewares.md

   }
 ```

 The `responseTime` middleware will be loaded first.
 Immediately followed by the `logger` middleware.
-Then, the others middlewares will be loaded asynchronously.
+Then, the other middlewares will be loaded asynchronously.

 **Load a middleware after another one**